Aider-AI/aider/website/docs/repomap.md

 Mapping out the repo like this provides some key benefits:

   - The LLM can see classes, methods and function signatures from everywhere in the repo.
 This alone may give it enough context to solve many tasks.
 For example, it can probably figure out how to use the API exported from a module just based on the details shown in the map.
-  - If it needs to see more code, the LLM can use the map to figure out by itself which files it needs to look at in more detail.
-The LLM will then ask to see these specific files, and aider will automatically add them to the chat context.
+  - If it needs to see more code, the LLM can use the map to figure out which files it needs to look at.
+The LLM can ask to see these specific files, and aider will offer to add them to the chat context.

 ## Optimizing the map